-Contact the Charleston County Emergency Management Department at (843) 746-3800 for more information about these programs.
+Contact the Charleston County Emergency Management Department at emergencymanagement@charlestoncounty.org or 843-746-3800 to inquire about signing up for the next CERT class.

 Charleston County Citizen Alert Notification System

 Get alerted about emergencies and other important community news by signing up for our Emergency Alert Program.
 This system enables us to provide you with critical information quickly in a variety of situations, such as severe weather, unexpected road closures, missing persons and evacuations of buildings or neighborhoods.